AI4Bharat/NPTEL2020-Indian-English-Speech-Dataset/README.md

 |Nvidia Jasper|0.3939|
 |QuartzNet (Ultra-Tiny)|0.3981|

-To understand if the data we have crawled is useful, we sample 500k chunks from the train set and train it for an epoch.
-We chose QuartzNet (Ultra-Tiny) pre-trained model for the fine-tuning because it was lightweight as well as very competitive in accuracy.
+To understand if the data we have crawled is useful, we sample 500k chunks from the train set and fine-tune an English ASR model using that for an epoch.
+We chose QuartzNet (Ultra-Tiny) pre-trained model for the fine-tuning because it was lightweight as well as very competitive in accuracy as seen above.
+(Training code can be found in this same repo)

 On the Pure-Set, we observed an improvement in WER from 0.5034 (pre-trained model without LM) to 0.3207 (fine-tuned model without LM), which signified a promising scope to use the crawled dataset for much further improvement.

-The pre-mature fine-tuned model can be found in the GitHub Releases section of the repo.
-(Currently due to lack of compute, we couldn't exhaustively use the data and propose the results)
+The pre-mature fine-tuned model can be found in the [GitHub Releases section](https://github.com/AI4Bharat/NPTEL2020-Indian-English-Speech-Dataset/releases) of the repo.
+(Currently due to lack of compute, we couldn't exhaustively use the data and find out results across different models & methods)

 ## Suggestions and Future Works